-Yukon River fall Chum are adapted for a long migration and cold incubation temperatures.
+Yukon River fall Chum salmon are adapted for a long migration and cold incubation temperatures.
 Local knowledge and ecosystem reports have highlighted how snowpack can insulate and stabilize temperatures by protecting eggs against extreme cold conditions in interior Alaska and Canada (Raymond-Yakoubian 2009, Jallen et al. 2022).
-Successful egg and alevin development requires stable temperatures, with ideal temperature around 4C, and most suitable fall Chum spawning habitat is characterized by upwelling through the gravel that allows for consistent temperatures (Beacham et al. 1988, Burril et al. 2010).
+Successful egg and alevin development requires stable temperatures, with ideal temperature around 4C, and most suitable fall Chum salmon spawning habitat is characterized by upwelling through the gravel that allows for consistent temperatures (Beacham et al. 1988, Burril et al. 2010).
 We hypothesized that low snowpack could have reduced insulating capacities leading to greater incubation temperature variability, higher egg mortality and lower stock productivity (Jallen et al. 2022).
-We found weak support for a positive relationship between Fall snowpack and egg to juvenile survival (Figure 4, Table 1), suggesting that a greater snowpack confers a 5.99% increase in survival.
-Our ability to detect snowpack effects was likely limited by using a regional indicator of snowpack, as this single location may not capture the variable local conditions across fall Chum spawning habitats throughout the upper Yukon that could cause significant egg mortality.
+We found weak support for a positive relationship between Fall snowpack and egg to juvenile survival (Figure 4, Table 1), suggesting that an XXX (inch/cm/m) increase the snowpack depth at Circle, Alaska between October and November confers a 5.99% increase in egg to subadult survival.
+Our ability to detect snowpack effects was likely limited by using a regional indicator of snowpack, as this single location may not capture the variable local conditions across fall Chum salmon spawning habitats throughout the upper Yukon that could cause significant egg mortality.
 Thus, while snow depth at Circle may represent regional conditions, local effects could increase variability in this relationship.

 As with other Pacific salmonid populations, Yukon River fall Chum salmon body sizes have decreased through time across all age classes (Figure S1) (Oke et al. 2020, Ohlberger et al. 2023, Freshwater et al. 2023).
 This size decline represents a concerning trend that may affect reproductive potential, migration success, and population resilience to environmental stressors.
-However, when we accounted for age-specific differences in eggs per spawner in the model, the coefficient for spawner size is no different from zero.
+However, when we accounted for age-specific differences in eggs per spawner in the model through the estimation of age-specific Ricker parameters, the coefficient for spawner size is no different from zero.
+While the general increase in the expected egg output per spawner with increasing age aligns with life history theory and available fecundity data, these results suggest that there is a limited additional impact of body size overall.
 This suggests possible compensatory mechanisms in reproductive allocation, where females may be maintaining egg numbers despite reduced body size, potentially at the cost of egg size or energy content—a trade-off that merits further investigation.